Dwayne Johnson: Feud with John Cena (2011–2013)

-On January 27, at the Royal Rumble, CM Punk would seemingly defeat the Rock after the arena lights went out and someone attacked the Rock.
-Vince McMahon then came out and was about to strip Punk of the championship, however, at the Rock's request, he instead restarted the match.
-This culminated in the Rock defeating Punk to win his eighth WWE Championship.
-Punk received a title rematch with the Rock, at Elimination Chamber on February 17, 2013, with the added stipulation that if the Rock was disqualified or counted out, he would still lose the WWE Championship.
-The Rock would pin Punk to defeat him and retain the championship.
+On July 23, at Raw 1000, the Rock announced he would wrestle for the WWE Championship at the Royal Rumble pay-per-view.
+At the event, the Rock defeated Punk to win the title.
+Punk received a title rematch with the Rock, at Elimination Chamber, where he retained the championship.
 The following night on Raw, the Rock unveiled a new WWE Championship design, with a different center plate and removable customizable side-plates which had his "Brahma Bull" logo.
 The Rock then resumed his rivalry with John Cena, who won that year's Royal Rumble to set up a rematch of the previous WrestleMania match between the two at WrestleMania 29, only this time with the WWE Championship on the line.

 On April 7, at WrestleMania 29, the Rock lost the WWE Championship to Cena, ending his reign at 70 days.
-Despite being advertised for Raw after WrestleMania, where it was stated that the Rock was still entitled a rematch for the WWE Championship, The Rock did not appear because of a real injury sustained during his match with Cena, in which his abdominal and adductor tendons tore from his pelvis.
+Despite being advertised for Raw after WrestleMania, where it was stated that the Rock was still entitled a rematch for the WWE Championship, the Rock did not appear because of a real injury sustained during his match with Cena, in which his abdominal and adductor tendons tore from his pelvis.
 Johnson underwent surgery on April 23 to reattach the torn tendons.
-Post surgery, it made his abdomen look far less muscular than the rest of his body, notably his arms.

-Part-time appearances (2014–2023)
+Part-time appearances and first retirement (2014–2023)

 The Rock (right) confronts Hulk Hogan at WrestleMania XXX, April 2014.

-In April 2014, the Rock appeared in the opening segment of WrestleMania XXX along with Stone Cold Steve Austin and Hulk Hogan.
-On the October 6 episode of Raw, the Rock made a surprise appearance to confront Rusev and Lana; this resulted in the Rock clearing Rusev from the ring.
-On the 15th Anniversary of SmackDown on October 10, the Rock would make an appearance in a backstage segment, where he and Triple H would reminisce on their past feud.

-The Rock appeared at the 2015 Royal Rumble event on January 25, 2015, during the main event match, where he helped his relative Roman Reigns fend off Big Show and Kane after Reigns eliminated them from the match.
-Reigns then won the match and the Rock endorsed him in the ring.
-The Rock appeared at WrestleMania 31 on March 29, 2015, alongside Ronda Rousey, getting into an in-ring altercation with Triple H and Stephanie McMahon.
-Rock and Rousey prevailed after he attacked Triple H and she overpowered McMahon.
-On June 27, the Rock appeared at a live event in Boston, where he confronted Bo Dallas and gave him a Rock Bottom.